 Borras has broad experience in organizational transformation, process improvement and growth strategies.
-She is actively involved in the GE Women’s Network and the GE Hispanic Forum.
-She also serves as Oil & Gas XLP Business Champion in a global leadership program whose mission is to develop a pipeline of executive leaders.
+She is actively involved in the BHGE Women’s Network and the BHGE Hispanic Forum.
+She also serves as executive sponsor of the BHGE Accelerated Leadership Program, a premier program for senior leaders at BHGE.

 Barbara J. Burger, PhD., is president of Chevron Technology Ventures (CTV).
 CTV addresses Chevron’s business needs through the identification and integration of innovative externally-developed technologies that strengthen Chevron’s core operations.

 Burger joined Chevron in 1987 as a research chemist and has since held a number of management positions across International Marketing, Chemicals, Technology Marketing and Lubricants.
 In Lubricants, she served as vice president of Base Oils; vice president of Europe, Africa, Middle East; vice president of Global Supply Chain and vice president of Supply Chain and Base Oils.

 Her many civic and industry affiliations include leadership positions with Houston Exponential, the Houston Symphony Society and Houston’s Committee of Foreign Relations.
 Beyond Houston she serves on the external advisory council for the National Renewable Energy Laboratory and on the governing board of the MIT Energy Initiative.
 Burger is an active alumnus of the University of Rochester where she serves on the Board of Trustees and as a member of the university’s River Campus Libraries National Council and the George Eastman Circle.
 She established the Barbara J. Burger Endowed Scholarship in the Sciences and founded the Barbara J. Burger iZone, where students generate, refine, and communicate ideas for social, cultural, community and economic impact.